 If you live in an Earthquake prone region, you know the lingering fear, that the “big one” could happen at any time with little to no warning.
 The best course of action is to have a plan in place to protect your pet when the time arises.
-When it comes to making that plan, read on to learn how to keep pets safe in an earthquake.
+When it comes to making that plan, read on to learn from the Trupanion experts on how to keep your pets safe in an earthquake.

-How to keep pets safe in an earthquake
+How to keep your pets safe in an earthquake

 Plan for the entire family